 Rapid Reaction Brigade

 The Commandos are part of the Portuguese Brigada de Reaccao Rapida (Rapid Reaction Brigade).
 Also part of this brigade is the Portuguese Airborne battalions, though they retain the designations of former regiments—the 3rd Cavalry Regiment (Recon) and the 10th and 15th Parachute Infantry Regiments.
-Rapid Reaction Brigade is considered as one of the major Portuguese special forces units.
+Rapid Reaction Brigade is considered one of the major Portuguese special forces units.

 The 15th Infantry Regiment is one of the oldest units in the Portuguese Army, having been established in 1641.
 The 15th Airborne Infantry acts as the Portuguese Parachute Troops School cadre.
 Before 1993, Portuguese paratroopers had been part of the Air Force and had seen many actions in colonial wars in Africa as Paratrooper Hunter Battalions.